For the owner who is looking for something unique, we can build a semi-custom motor yacht to your own, exacting requirements.

 Engines & Stern Gear

-The standard supply engines are a pair of Yanmar 8LVs rated at 370hp.
-Options include the Yanmar 6LY-CRs, rated at 440hp, and the Cummins QSB 6.7’s rated at 425Hp.
+The standard supply engines are a pair of Yanmar 8LVs rated at 370hp, with other options including the Yanmar 6LY-CRs, rated at 440hp.
 The engines are controlled and monitored by an electronic shift and electronic monitoring system.
 The port and starboard gearboxes are arranged for handed rotation, driving outward turning 2” shafts and Seaward’s optimised 24″ 5 blade propellers, reducing noise and vibration and increasing efficiency.

 The large heavy-duty rudders, as used on the pilot boats, are in aerofoil section in cast bronze and are operated by hydraulic steering.

 Two fuel tanks of similar volume (total approximately 2000ltrs) are integrally moulded into the keel section of the hull.
 The forward fuel tank feeds the port engine and the aft tank feeds the starboard engine.
 The tank fillers are located side by side on the port or starboard side deck.
 These are fitted with special splash stops that prevent fuel spillage when filling up.
 Optional wing-tanks providing an additional 1,000ltrs are also available.